 The landlord is prohibited from performing retaliatory acts such as increasing the rent, decreasing the services, evicting (or threatening to evict) the tenant or terminating the lease because the tenant did any of the following:

-- joined a tenant’s union or similar organization; or
+- Joined a tenant’s union or similar organization.

-- or testified in a court proceeding against the landlord.
+- Testified in a court proceeding against the landlord.